cloudflare/wrangler-legacy/README.md

     wrangler publish
     ```

-    This command will publish your worker to your workers.dev subdomain.
-If you have set `private: true` in
+    By default, `publish` will make your worker available at `<project-name>.<subdomain>.workers.dev`.
+    To disable publishing to your workers.dev subdomain, set `private = true` in your `wrangler.toml`.
-    your `wrangler.toml` it will not make it publicly available.
-If you have set `private: false` or not
-    set the `private` key, `publish` will make your worker available at `<project-name>.<subdomain>.workers.dev`.
+    This setting prevents the `publish` command from making your worker publicly available.
+To
+    explicitly enable deployment to `<project-name>.<subdomain>.workers.dev`, you can set `private = false`.

-    To use this, you'll need to have the following keys in your `wrangler.toml`:
+    To use this command, you'll need to have the following keys in your `wrangler.toml`:

     - `name`
     - `type`